gleblebedev/ZeroExpectationRolePlayingSystem/README.md

 ### Calculating the Resulting Value:

-We calculate the resulting value by subtracting the skill level from the random value and then adding the difficulty: ```Check = R - S + D```
+We calculate the resulting value by subtracting the skill level from the random value and then adding the difficulty: ```R - S + D ≤ 0```

 ### Success or Failure:

-If the resulting value is less than or equal to zero ((R - S + D \leq 0)), the skill check is a success.
+If the resulting value is less than or equal to zero (R - S + D ≤ 0), the skill check is a success.
 The character successfully accomplishes the task.

-Otherwise, if the resulting value is greater than zero ((R - S + D > 0)), the skill check fails.
+Otherwise, if the resulting value is greater than zero (R - S + D > 0), the skill check fails.
 The character does not succeed in the task.

 In summary, the skill check combines randomness, the character’s skill level, and the difficulty of the task to determine whether the character succeeds or fails.
 It adds an element of chance and strategy to the game, making it more engaging for players.